In 2016, tuition for full-time students at Southwest University of Visual Arts was $22,944 a year.

 Southwest University of Visual Arts is a private institution, so it has the same tuition for residents of Arizona as it does for residents from other states.

-Tuition at Southwest University of Visual Arts has the same tuition for international students as for those from out of state.
+Southwest University of Visual Arts has the same tuition for international students as for those from out of state.

-Most schools also have fees to help cover the cost of facilties, like the library, gym and computer labs.
-Students who attend Southwest University of Visual Arts full time can expect to pay around $100 in fees each academic year.
+The majority of colleges also have fees to help cover the cost of facilties, like the library, gym and computer labs.
+Students who attend Southwest University of Visual Arts full time can expect to pay around $100 in fees every year they are enrolled.

 |2021 Total Tuition and Expenses|